Shopping Cart

 #2: Catch & Pull

 Once your “paddle blade” (fingertips-to-forearm) points toward the bottom of the pool, use a high elbow catch to begin a powerful pull.
 The large muscles in your back and shoulder will be set up to accelerate your pull with power.
 With your bodyline long and taut from head to toe, press the water back toward the hips rather than pushing downward.
 This action will activate the large muscles of the back to provide lift and propulsion without wearing out the minor shoulder and arm muscles.
-Note: pushing downward lifts your front up, drives your legs down, and creates a lot of drag – so avoid that!
+Note: pushing downward lifts the front of your body upward and drives your legs down.
+Both create more drag – so avoid that!

 At the catch, it’s crucial to pull through quickly and straight back with acceleration toward the finish of the stroke.
-Otherwise, you’ll be stuck using the dreaded “mono-speed pull,” – which is when the swimmer’s hand speed does not increase or accelerate from catch to finish.
-The “monospeed” phenomenon is very common in adult-learned swimmers.
-To learn more about correcting this common limiter, see the video in this blog article.
+Otherwise, you’ll be stuck using the dreaded “mono-speed pull,” when the swimmer’s paddle blade hand speed does not increase or accelerate from catch to finish.
+The “monospeed” phenomenon is widespread in adult-learned swimmers.
+See the video in this blog article to learn more about correcting this limiter.

 setting up the high elbow catch